dchest/webp-quicklook/README.md

 Development Notes
 -----------------

-The plugin uses the precompiled `libwebp.a` (i386, x86_64, ppc) located in `lib`.
+The plugin uses the precompiled `libwebp.a` (i386, x86_64, ppc; git rev. d757523) located in `lib`.
 I build it manually, and haven't yet created a script to build it from sources; patches welcome.